Key takeaways

 However, the costs, approved uses, age restrictions, and dosages differ.
 After the dose is gradually increased, Wegovy delivers a higher maximum weekly dose and has a higher maintenance dose than Ozempic.
 Additionally, the FDA approved Wegovy for weight loss but not Ozempic.
 For that reason, Ozempic is sometimes prescribed off-label for weight loss.

 As for cost difference, Ozempic costs slightly less than Wegovy.
-The list price of Ozempic, the price you’d pay without discounts or insurance, is $935.77 per pen, regardless of dose.
+The average price of Ozempic is $1,368 per month without discounts or insurance for a 2 mg/3 mL pen, which should last a month.
 While Wegovy comes in a box of four single-use pens, Ozempic is supplied as one pen that delivers multiple doses.
+With a SingleCare coupon for Ozempic, you could pay about $828 for a one-month supply of Ozempic.
+Costs fluctuate and vary by pharmacy and location.

 Bottom line